mcswee/divs-au/_flags/qld.md

 symbolism:
   - title: "Maroon and gold"
-    text: "Maroon is the official state color, paired here with the yellow-gold traditionally associated with Queensland's sun and resources."
+    text: "Maroon is the official state colour, paired here with the yellow-gold traditionally associated with Queensland's sun and resources."
   - title: "The state badge"
     text: "The light blue Maltese Cross is retained from the existing state badge, with an updated Victorian-era St. Edward's Crown.
 This represents the tine period the state was proclaimed."
   - title: "Unique Southern Cross"